Deshmukh bribery scandal: CBI questions Waze, Singh, Patil | Law-Order

 A bench of Chief Justice Dipankar Datta and Justice G S Kulkarni said this was an ''extraordinary'' and ''unprecedented'' case that warranted an independent inquiry.

-In its 52-page judgment, the bench said Singh's allegations against Deshmukh had put the citizens' faith in the state police at stake.
+In its 52-page judgment, the bench said Singh's allegations against Deshmukh have put the citizens' faith in the state police at stake.

 Such allegations, made by a serving police officer against the state home minister, could not be left unattended and were required to be probed if, prima facie, they made out a case of a cognizable offence, the court had said.